 Among wild rabbits and walks on the water

-As the name suggests, the main characteristic of the island that also makes it unique is the presence of a big number of wild rabbits that live free on the island.
+As the name suggests, the main characteristic of the island that also makes it unique is the presence of a big number of wild rabbits that roam free on the island.
 These rabbits are used to being visited by the tourists who crowd the island during the summer.
 Tourists are also the main food and cuddle source for these friendly bunnies.

-The other peculiarity of the island is that in the summer, when the water levels are low, it is possible to reach the island on foot on a small strip of land that connects it to the mainland, and the water doesn't go beyond knee-height.
+The other peculiarity of this island is that in the summer, when the water levels are low, it is possible to reach the island on foot on a small strip of land that connects it to the mainland, and the water doesn't go beyond knee-height.
 It is a unique and exciting experience, accessible to the whole family.

 What to do on Rabbit Island

-Rabbit Island is one of the many hidden pearls of the brescian coast of Lake Garda and it can be easily reached by boat from Port Torchio.
+Rabbit Island is one of the many hidden pearls of the Brescian coast of Lake Garda and it can be easily reached by boat from Port Torchio.

-The Island is only 200m distant from the coast, and is property of Camping San Biagio.
+The Island is only 200m from the coast, and is property of Camping San Biagio.
 It is the natural extension of the Belvedere peninsula.
-In the middle of the camping ground is a villa from the 1600's and the island used to function as a hunting ground for the local nobilty.
+In the middle of the camping ground is a villa from the 1600's and the island used to function as a hunting ground for the local nobility.